canvas-medical/embed/clients/scheduler/README.md

     rootId: 'embed-root',   // The id of your host container
     brandColor: '#000000',  // Your custom brand color in hex code
     accentColor: '#000000,  // Your custom accent color in hex code
-    customFont: 'my font',  // Your custom font.
+    fontFamily: "'my font', serif",  // Your custom font.
 See below.
   })
 ```